thutterer/view_component/docs/api.md

     config.view_component.test_controller = "MyTestController"

-Defaults to ApplicationController.
+Defaults to `nil`.
+If this is falsy, `"ApplicationComponent"` is used.
 Can also be configured on a per-test basis using `with_controller_class`.

 ### #view_component_path